Kevin Green (politician): Early life and education

 Kevin Green was born on June 18, 1970, to parents Joe and Colleen Green.
-He grew up in Wakefield, Michigan, and earned a bachelor's degree in business administration from Central Michigan University.
+He grew up in Wakefield, Michigan, and earned a bachelor's degree in business administration from Central Michigan University in 1992.
 He also earned a master's degree in public administration from Grand Valley State University.
 In 1994, Green interned for the city manager of Cedar Springs, Michigan.

 Career

 Green worked as a business manager for Toys "R" Us.
 In 1995, Green became the real estate and community relations manager of the Western Michigan region for Viacom Outdoor.
-Green is a member of the Wyoming-Kentwood Area Chamber of Commerce and the Grand Rapids Chamber of Commerce.
+Green served as chair of the Wyoming-Kentwood Area Chamber of Commerce and as a member on the board of the Grand Rapids Chamber of Commerce.

-In 1999, Green started to serve as a Wyoming city council member.
+On November 2, 1999, Green was elected to serve on the Wyoming city council as an at-large member.
 He became the youngest elected official in Wyoming, Michigan history.
 He served on the city council until 2004.
 On November 2, 2004, Green was elected to the Michigan House of Representatives, where he represented the 77th district.
 Green was sworn in on January 15, 2005.